Niece Waidhofer Shows Off Plenty Of Skin In Racy BDSM Gear

 Niece Waidhofer took to her Instagram page on Thursday, April 9, to share a sweltering snapshot of herself in a racy BDSM set.

-Waidhofer showed her 1.7 million followers her kinky side by rocking all black leather lingerie.
-The set included inch-thick straps that covered her breasts, and were adorned with gold metal rings.
+Waidhofer showed her 1.7 million followers her kinky side by rocking all-black leather lingerie.
+The set included inch-thick straps adorned with gold metal rings that covered her breasts.
 The chest piece attached to a thick strap that wrapped around her torso, showcasing her slim waistline.

 The set had a bottom piece with different straps that hugged her midsection.
 The bottoms included a pair of leather panties that sat low on her frame, showing quite a bit of skin.
-The undies has thin sidebands that she wore pulled up high on her hips.
-The bottoms were also adorned with metal rings.
-The piece featured garter belts that attached to leather bands that wrapped around Waidhofer’s thighs.
+The undies have thin sidebands that she wore high on her hips.
+The bottoms were also adorned with metal rings, matching her top.
+The piece featured garter belts attached to leather bands that wrapped around Waidhofer’s thighs.
 The belts boasted a series of gold chains for extra detailing.

-Waidhofer completed her fetish gear with a thick BDSM collar that covered all of her neck.
+Waidhofer completed her fetish gear with a thick BDSM collar that wrapped around her neck.
 The neckpiece also had gold metal chains and a leash.
 Via the tag, Waidhofer revealed that her collar was courtesy of Honey Birdette.

-The Texas native leaned against the wall with her chest as she popped her booty back.
+The Texas native leaned against the wall with her chest as she popped her booty out.
 In her caption, she joked that her collar got caught on the key hanger her grandmother got her for Christmas.

 View this post on Instagram